|Nutrition Facts (per serving)|

 - Add a handful of unsweetened, dried coconut flakes along with the nut butter.

-- Add a tablespoon of chia and/or hemp seeds for a healthy boost.
+- Add a tablespoon of chia and/or hemp seeds.

 - Leave out the sweetener and/or the chocolate for a snack that's less sweet.